Joe Marler on how mental health rocked his marriage, estranged parents and retiring from rugby

 “The boys think I have a nose that looks like a French pastry,” he said in a 2020 post-match interview.

-When is the Celebrity Traitors on?
+When is Celebrity Gogglebox on?